imxtx/NatMask/README.md

 We have preprocessed some mask templates for experiments, available in the `data/masks` folder.
 You can also create your own mask templates by following these steps:

-(1) Place the images of faces wearing masks and their corresponding segmented mask images (you can manually or use pre-trained models like [SAM](https://github.com/facebookresearch/segment-anything) to segment the mask) into two folders: `data/masks/face` and and `data/masks/mask`.
+(1) Place the images of faces wearing masks and their corresponding segmented mask images (you can manually or use pre-trained models like [SAM](https://github.com/facebookresearch/segment-anything) to segment the mask) into two folders: `data/masks/face` and `data/masks/mask`.

 (2) Run the following commands to extract facial landmarks: